Frequently Asked Questions

 Most everyone with a camera has at one time or another taken a pleasing "candid" photograph.
 "Photojournalistic style" is an elevated form of candid photography in which a story is told by artfully capturing detail or non-posed/unscripted moments at their peak--to many, an important element of your Wedding photography.
 Certain aspects of your Wedding ceremony and much of your reception--including dancing shots, Best Man's toast, bouquet toss, etc.--are all "candid" and naturally lend themselves to a photojournalistic approach.

-Some photographers are definitely better than others at photojournalism; likewise, some photographers are more adept at candid photography in general at the unfortunate expense of portraiture, and vice-versa.
-In particular, the current popularity of the "photojournalistic style" concept combined with the declining cost of reasonably suitable digital cameras has prompted a glut of amateur-turned-part-time Wedding photographers whose brand of "photojournalistic style" is basically "anything non-posed", have little or no concept of lighting techniques, and are usually completely lacking in the elegant art of classic portraiture.
-To illustrate the seriousness of this recent local/national development: At some time during the reception of most every Wedding I'm shooting, guests approach me to chat about some aspect of photography, and recently married people often wind up talking about their own Wedding photos.
-Though many couples speak highly of their photographer, an increasing number express serious disappointments, which lately more often involve having hired a part-time "photojournalistic style" photographer and winding up with a lot of candids that look like ordinary snap-shots anyone could have taken and not a single decent portrait of the bride and groom alone together.
-The best Wedding Photographers offer a well-rounded blend of creative formal portraiture and exceptional photojournalism at no extra charge, and will gladly lean one way or the other depending upon your wishes.
-Though trends and people who exploit them for profit's sake come and go, your Wedding Photography is forever.
+Some photographers are definitely better than others at photojournalism; likewise, some photographers are more adept at candid photography in general at the unfortunate expense of fine portraiture, and vice-versa.
+In particular, the current popularity of the "photojournalistic style" concept combined with the declining cost of suitable digital cameras has prompted a glut of amateur-turned-part-time Wedding photographers whose brand of "photojournalistic style" is basically "anything non-posed", have little or no concept of lighting techniques, and are usually completely lacking in the art of elegant portraiture.
+This recent trend hits home to me sometime during the reception of most every Wedding I'm shooting when guests approach me to chat about some aspect of photography, and married people often wind up talking about their own Wedding photos.
+Though many couples speak highly of their photographer, an increasing number are disappointed and explain they hired a company or individual with an appealing website but wound up with no more than a lot of dull candid work they feel most anyone could have done.
+In their search for a photographer, these couples admit they were impressed by price and a few pretty website images but did not do their homework.
+The best Wedding Photographers offer a well-rounded blend of creative portraiture and exceptional photojournalism at no extra charge, and will gladly lean one way or the other depending upon what you ask them to do.
+Though trends and people who exploit them for profit's sake come and go, your Wedding Photography is Forever.

 Are the negatives from my Wedding available to me, and for how much?

 All highest quality Digital negatives from your Wedding Day are now included in my packages.
-This is due to the fact the overwhelming majority of couples who contact me are primarily interested in excellent images and in creating their own reprints and albums at their leisure, which is easy to do and will save you hundreds if not thousands of dollars in reprint/album costs.
-Your Digital negatives will be 8 bit TIF files on DVD and highest Adobe resolution JPEG files on CD.
-The JPEG files are perfect for making exact copies/enlargements of your proofs.
-The TIF files should be stored and only used if you want to tackle your own specialty editing.
+My experience is the overwhelming majority of couples nowadays are primarily interested in excellent images then creating their own reprints and albums at their leisure, which is easy to do either online or at your favorite local photo lab and will save you hundreds of dollars in reprint/album costs.
+Your Digital negatives will be huge, RAW generated highest Adobe resolution JPEG files on disk.
+These superb JPEG files directly generated from RAW are perfect for making albums or 16 x 20 or larger reprints, and I'm always here to help you if you need me.

 A photographer I spoke with suggested that to minimize the time my guests need to wait for me to arrive at my reception, I should consider having all my formal Wedding Party and Family shots done prior to my Wedding ceremony, but this would mean I'd see my fiancé before our ceremony, and I don't want that.